 David leads company creation efforts for the Frazier Life Sciences team, bringing over 15 years of experience forming and building therapeutics-focused companies.

 David joined Frazier Healthcare Partners in 2014 as a Venture Partner and is focused on new company creation.
-In this capacity, he co-founded Outpost Medicine, Passage Bio, Recida Therapeutics, and Scout Bio.
-David was CEO of Outpost and Scout and currently serves as Executive Chairman of Recida and as a board member of Outpost.
+In this capacity, he co-founded Phathom Pharmaceuticals and Scout Bio.
+He was also involved in the formation of Arcutis, and helped launch Passage Bio.
+David was Chief Executive Officer of Scout and currently serves as Chief Financial Officer of Phathom as well as Chief Financial Officer & Chief Business Officer of HilleVax.

 From 2000-2004, David was a Venture Partner at Windamere Venture Partners, where he co-founded companies such as Avera Pharmaceuticals, Kanisa Pharmaceuticals, Somaxon Pharmaceuticals (acquired by Pernix Therapeutics), and Verus Pharmaceuticals (acquired by AstraZeneca and Shionogi/Sciele).
 Previously, he worked at Neurocrine Biosciences, EFO Holdings, and Kaiser Associates.